Live in Concert (EP): Background

 In May 2012, Currensy announced that he had finished a joint mixtape with Wiz Khalifa, saying: "It’s done, but we not calling it out.
 You’re not going to get a How Fly 2, that’s corny, You’ll hear a collection of music from me and the homie when it’s necessary, but it’s done.
 We just chilling.
 I’m still listening to dude’s verses and shit still.
 We just chilling.
 We’ll put it out in a minute."
 He also explained the collaborative process between him and Wiz Khalifa working on the EP, saying: "We like what we doing.
 It’s just about music.
 We like what we do, If I’ma be in the studio anyway, he gonna be in the studio wherever he at, we fuckin’ genuinely will fuckin’ kick it.
 So we might as well fuckin’ kick it in the studio.
 But if we in the studio, we might as well make songs.
 We gonna hang out and smoke, smoke in the studio.
 If you in the studio, you might as well record.
 So we just kick it and turn it into money, so it's just a good deal."
 The EP was originally scheduled to be released as a mixtape on August 9, 2012, the 3 year anniversary of their 2009 mixtape How Fly.
 On August 9, 2012, the day of the planned release, Currensy announced they would have to delay the release of the EP to allow more time to clear samples, saying: "We wouldn't feel comfortable droppin #LiveInConcert until we get the samples cleared.
 With how these suits keep poppin up..
 Mixtapes ain’t safe, Lots of law suits being handed out to folks for makin free mixtape jams..Wiz,Mac,myself even..We gotta play this one smart..We got it tho.
 So don’t trip it’ll be out soons the legal beagles handle it….
 Crazy how the game gets huh?
 I never imagined a time like this…. came up off mixtapes in 08 not financially but they put me on so2speak..Sucks that this may be a lane made unavailable to the next mcs..
 But when one door closes, another one opens….We will do the due diligence and have it cleared in its entirety …When u hear it you’ll see what we built….
 And it will last forever."
 In November 2012, Currensy gave an update on the EP, saying: "We're fighting so hard for the Live in Concert [project], We're trying got hurry up and pay them for clearances and put it out, 'cus that shit was done when my leg was broken.
 It's like, we got so much shit done, I'm going through songs on the hard drive to complete New Jet City.
 That's gonna be the next project.
 I'm debating - I might put it out for free.
 I was gonna put it out retail, but I'm figuring since everything's going with Live in Concert and there's been so many hold-ups…[I might] give them a record…[it'll drop] probably in the next couple of weeks.
 I just gotta think of a cool date, that's all."
 On January 9, 2013, Currensy hinted on his Twitter account that Live In Concert may have to be released to retail, saying: "Honestly with the way the legal beagles r Finna tax us.... #liveinconcert is gonna have to be a retail project...
 Y'all still down??".
-On April 17, 2013, Wiz Khalifa and Currensy announced after a long delay they that they would be releasing the EP on April 20, 2013.
+On April 17, 2013, Wiz Khalifa and Currensy announced after a long delay that they would be releasing the EP on April 20, 2013.
 On April 19, 2013, it was revealed that the mixtape would be released on iTunes as a 6 track EP.